 - Preheat oven to 350 degrees and lightly coat a 2-quart baking dish with butter.

-- In a large bowl, mix chicken, cream of chicken soup, sour cream, poppy seeds, celery salt, ½ of cheddar, ½ Ritz crackers.
+- In a large bowl, mix chicken, cream of chicken soup, sour cream, poppy seeds, celery salt, black pepper, 1/2 of cheddar, 1/2 Ritz crackers.

 - Spoon mixture into prepared baking dish.
 Sprinkle remaining cheese and cracker crumbs on top.
 Drizzle butter over topping and sprinkle with paprika.